DF4IAH/UFBmod/README.md

 ## Topics
-UFMmod is intented to be a digital spreadband data modulation with low power and high range performance.
+UFMmod is intented to be a digital Spread Spectrum Modulation for data transfer with Low Power and High Range performance.
+It is non-chirp based, instead it uses Pseudo-Noise coding sequence.

 ## The frequencies to be used by UFMmod